NTech-Lab/docs/docs/get_started.rst

 .. image:: https://gcc-elb-public-prod.gliffy.net/embed/image/4090da7b962be0327d893afdcd000b54.png

-FindFace Enterprise Server SDK consists of the Biometric Data Analysis and Recognition Server (FindFace Server or Server hereinafter) and, optionally, the video face detector.
-Besides the latter, you can also install the other :ref:`additional components <extra-functionality>`.
+FindFace Enterprise Server SDK consists of the :program:`Biometric Data Analysis and Recognition Server` (:program:`FindFace Server` or :program:`Server` hereinafter) and, optionally, the video face detector and other :ref:`additional components <extra-functionality>`.

 The FindFace Server functioning is provided by interaction of the following components:

 +------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+